TomThorpe/UIScrollSlidingPages/README.md

 ![Screenshot](Screenshots/uiscrollslidingpages.gif)

-This is a **WORK IN PROGRESS** control that will eventually allow you to add multiple view controllers and have them scroll horizontally, each with a smaller header view that scrolls in proportion as the content scrolls.
+This control allows you to add multiple view controllers and have them scroll horizontally, each with a smaller header view that scrolls in proportion as the content scrolls.
 Similar in style to the Groupon app.

-You should not use this control yet unless you accept the fact that it may change dramatically.

 ![Screenshot](Screenshots/1.png)  ![Screenshot](Screenshots/2.png)  ![Screenshot](Screenshots/3.png)

 Installation